ChickenProp/pretty-gist/README.md

 we probably mean `defaultConfig` to refer to `defaultConfig @[Bool]`.
 But all GHC knows is that we mean `defaultConfig { ... }` to have type `Config [Bool]`.
 That doesn't even fully specify the type of `defaultConfig`, let alone its value.
+(We might be using the `defaultConfig` of some other instance that shares the same type; or that has a different type until we update it.
+The second possibility means injective type families don't help much.)
 So we instead need to write

 ```haskell
 gist ((defaultConfig @[Bool]) { ... }) [True]